Kodanda10/Pinak_Projects/README.md

 We are committed to building Pinak with the highest standards:

 *   **Test-Driven Development (TDD):** Ensuring robust and maintainable code.
-*   **CI/CD Pipeline:** For automated testing, quality assurance, and continuous delivery.
+*   **CI/CD Pipeline:** Automated testing, quality assurance, and continuous delivery with cross-platform compatibility.
+*   **Cross-Platform Development:** Seamless development experience on macOS with CI/CD validation on Ubuntu.
+*   **Platform-Specific Dependencies:** Smart dependency management for macOS-specific features.
 *   **Regular GitHub Updates:** Maintaining a transparent and up-to-date codebase.
 *   **Comprehensive Documentation:** Providing clear and accessible documentation for all features.
 *   **No File Deletion Policy:** Critical files are archived, not deleted, ensuring data integrity.